1) Heartworms are spread by mosquitos

 5) Getting your pet started on heartworm prevention is easy.

-Heartworm prevention products are prescriptions and require an exam and a blood test.
+Heartworm prevention products need prescriptions and require an exam and a blood test.
 This will ensure there isn’t a current infection of heartworms or any other underlying health issues with your pet.
 Schedule your pet’s appointment by calling us at 309.343.6156 or book online!